cloudposse/terraform-aws-components/modules/eks/actions-runner-controller/README.md

 ### Dockerhub Authentication

-Authenticating with Dockerhub is optional, but when enabled can ensure stability by increasing the number of pulls allowed from your runners.
+Authenticating with Dockerhub is optional but when enabled can ensure stability by increasing the number of pulls allowed from your runners.

-To get started set `docker_config_json_enabled` to `true` and `ssm_docker_config_json_path` to the SSM path where the credentials are stored, for example `github_runners/docker`
+To get started set `docker_config_json_enabled` to `true` and `ssm_docker_config_json_path` to the SSM path where the credentials are stored, for example `github_runners/docker`.

-to create the credentials file, fill out a json file locally with the following content:
+To create the credentials file, fill out a JSON file locally with the following content:

 ```json
 {